bentrain/pollen/README.md

 Pollen.exchange.report(myObj.pollenID,"myNode",v,"some msg for debugging if needed");
 ```

-you might notice we do this in the set method of the example node. this keeps the data flowing around the system
+you might notice we do this in the set method of the example node above. this keeps the data flowing around the system

 why don't we just automatically watch this value? well, sometimes you might need to do complex calculations before
-sending off the value or you might even want to stop propagation and instead trigger a different node
+sending off the value or you might even want to stop propagation and instead trigger a different node.

+If you don't care for this you might use a lazy node as above

 #####pollinating a dom object